open-amt-cloud-toolkit/mps/docs/Glossary.md

 **managed (edge) device:** An Intel vPro® platform that features Intel® AMT and functions as an edge device.

 **Manageability Engine BIOS Extensions (MEBX):** A BIOS extension that enables the configuration of the Intel® AMT.
-[See Manually Configure and Unprovision.](Topics/mebx.md)

 **Management Presence Server (MPS):** A microservice that resides on the development system and enables platforms featuring featuring Intel® AMT.
 The MPS receives CIRA requests from the managed device.